solliancenet/microsoft-mysql-developer-guide/02_IntroToMySQL/02_00_Intro_MySQL.md

 Migrating an organization's infrastructure to an IaaS solution helps reduce maintenance of on-premises data centers, save money on hardware costs, and gain real-time business insights.
 IaaS solutions give the flexibility to scale IT resources up and down with demand.
 They also help to quickly provision new applications and increase the reliability of the existing underlying infrastructure.

 IaaS lets organizations bypass the cost and complexity of buying and managing physical servers and datacenter infrastructure.
-Each resource is offered as a separate service component, and only requires for paying for resources for as long as they are needed.
+Each resource is offered as a separate service component and only requires paying for resources for as long as they are needed.
 A cloud computing service provider like Microsoft Azure manages the infrastructure, while organizations purchase, install, configure, and manage their own software—including operating systems, middleware, and applications.

 **Pros**